TosbackCgusBridge-Bot/CGUs-versions/Nextag/Privacy Policy.md

 In some cases you have the option to submit personal information in order to forward this information to our partners that have products or services in which you may be interested.
 In the event we share this information with our partners (e.g., service providers), we no longer have control over the use of such information and your rights regarding such use will be governed by the policies of our partners.
 You will then have to contact them directly with any opt-out request.

-Advertising preferences: We may collect information about your interaction with our advertisements by using advertising cookies.
+Advertising Preferences: We may collect information about your interaction with our advertisements by using advertising cookies.
 We may also allow advertising partners to record that you have visited the Websites to allow us to provide you with relevant advertising on the partners' sites.
 To opt-out of our advertising cookies or partner advertising cookies, please click here.

-Personalization preferences: To change your preferences regarding your search, browsing and purchase history and our use of that information, including providing you with advertisements that may be of interest to you, please click here.
+Personalization Preferences: To change your preferences regarding your search and browsing history and our use of that information, including providing you with advertisements that may be of interest to you, please click here.

 *   **SECURITY MEASURES TO PROTECT YOUR PERSONAL INFORMATION**